Christ is in our midst! He is and ever shall be!

 Light a candle and offer a prayer at Saint Catherine (click above).
 The online form sends the names of your family and friends direct to Father Andrew at the altar; prayers are offered during at the Proskomidi in preparation for the Divine Liturgy!

-We have resumed Sunday services for the entire congregation.
-Evaluating our summertime attendance, we see that we can safely accomodate the number of parishioners who attend while maintaining the six foot 'social distancing' requirement without the attendance groups we used the first three Sundays after our reopening.
+We continue to safely accomodate the number of parishioners who attend while maintaining the six foot 'social distancing' requirement.
 Should our attendees exceed the capacity which we can accomodate, the church will remain open for a brief time following the Divine Liturgy to commune the faithful who were not able to be present in the church proper.

-Please follow the directions of the Parish Council and Ushers for receiving communion - maintain your distance in the line using the designated social distancing X's that have been placed in the center aisle.
+Holy Communion continues to be offered in the traditional manner at the conclusion of the Liturgy.
+Everyone is to approach by the center aisle pew-by-pew, maintaining your distance in the line using the designated social distancing X's that have been placed in the center aisle.
 You may remove your masks momentarily to receive Holy Communion.
-Holy Communion will continue to be distributed in the traditional manner.
-You may not touch the red communion cloth, it will be held underneath your chin by the assigned adult helper.
+Please do not touch the red communion cloth; it will be held underneath your chin by the assigned adult helper.
+Those not receiving Holy Communion are in the same line and will not stop for Holy Communion but continue to the Antidoron by the side exit door.

 Our church sanctuary is sanitized between services.
 Note that there is an increase in coronavirus cases in Palm Beach County and observe all precautions.